Labelling

 Background

-Instead, a national standard for voluntary labeling was established – but this is voluntary and, to our knowledge, no company has yet labeled their products as containing GM ingredients.
+Instead, a national standard for voluntary labeling was established in Canada – but this is voluntary and, to our knowledge, no company has yet labeled their products as containing GM ingredients.
 64 countries around the world have some type of mandatory labeling GM food law including the European Union, Japan, Australia, Brazil, Russia and China.

 - Click here for the list of labelling polls in Canada since 1994.